-Mathematical models are widely used throughout science and engineering in fields as diverse as physics, bioinformatics, robotics, image processing, and economics.
+Mathematical models are widely used throughout natural science, social science, and engineering in fields as diverse as physics, bioinformatics, robotics, image processing, and economics.
 Despite the broad range of mathematical settings and applications, there exists a core of essential concepts and techniques used in addressing most problems.
-The Applied Mathematics major provides a foundation in these mathematical techniques and trains the student to use them in a substantive field of application.
+The Applied Mathematics major provides a foundation in these mathematical techniques and prepares the student to use them in a substantive field of application.

 The interdisciplinary major permits a great deal of flexibility in design.
-It is intended to appeal to students who wish to study the more mathematical aspects of science or engineering as well as those whose primary interest is in mathematics and statistics and who wish to become acquainted with applications.
-Core courses are drawn from Computer Science, Mathematics, Statistics, and Engineering and Applied Science.
-Courses applying mathematics may be drawn from participating programs in Applied Physics; Astronomy; the biological sciences, including Ecology and Evolutionary Biology, Molecular Biophysics and Biochemistry, and Molecular, Cellular, and Developmental Biology; Chemistry; Economics; the various programs in engineering, including Biomedical, Chemical, Electrical, Environmental, and Mechanical Engineering; Geology and Geophysics; Physics; and Political Science.
+It is intended to appeal to students who wish to study the more mathematical aspects of science or engineering, as well as those whose primary interest is in mathematics and statistics and who wish to become acquainted with applications.
+Core courses are drawn from Computer Science, Mathematics, Statistics and Data Science, and Engineering and Applied Science.
+Courses applying mathematics may be drawn from participating programs in Applied Physics; Astronomy; the biological sciences, including Ecology and Evolutionary Biology, Molecular Biophysics and Biochemistry, and Molecular, Cellular, and Developmental Biology; Chemistry; Economics; the various programs in engineering, including Biomedical Engineering, Chemical Engineering, Electrical Engineering, Environmental Engineering, and Mechanical Engineering; Earth and Planetary Sciences; Physics; and even Linguistics and Political Science.
 The Applied Mathematics degree program requires a three-course concentration in a field in which mathematics is used.

 Students may pursue a major in Applied Mathematics as one of two majors and can thereby equip themselves with mathematical modeling skills while being fully engaged in a field of application.
 In this case, the concentration requirement of the Applied Mathematics program is flexible in order to recognize the contribution of the other major.
 A two-course overlap is permitted in satisfying the requirements of the two majors.

 The B.S. degree program In addition to the courses indicated for the B.A. degree, the B.S. degree, which totals fourteen term courses beyond the prerequisites and including the senior requirement, must also include the three items listed below.

-- An additional course selected from the list in item 5 above
+2. An additional course selected from item 5 above.

 Alternatively, students may petition to receive a B.S. in Applied Mathematics by fulfilling the B.A. requirements in Applied Mathematics and the B.S. requirements in another program.